 You can also purchase full-color topographic maps and collect brochures and pamphlets with information on everything from recreation opportunities to local flora/fauna and important safety information.

 Before you go, open up your new MVUM with the rangers and show them where you plan on camping, paying close attention to any advice they give.
 They may have important information about bear activity, or recommendations for a particularly choice spot!
 I’ve found some amazing places thanks to the advice of rangers.
 Remember, you’re unlikely to have cell service in many of these areas, so ask questions here while you can.

 You now know how to track down a dispersed campsite in any National Forest in the United States!

 Knowing where to go is only part of the battle when it comes to dispersed camping- without the proper gear and knowledge of camping best-practices, an isolated getaway can quickly become an uncomfortable slog.

-In Part 2 of this Guide to Dispersed Camping in America, I’ll lay out all the gear you need to spend up to two weeks in the wilderness without visiting town- including a full list of the specific items I use to keep myself comfortable for months on the road at a time.
+In Part 2: The Gear You Need for Weeks in the Wilderness, I lay out all the gear you need to spend up to two weeks in the wilderness without visiting town- including a full inventory of the specific items I use to keep myself comfortable for months on the road at a time.

-In Part 3, I’ll teach you the ins and outs of creating a proper dispersed camp: wood gathering and basic fire building, dealing with inclement weather, how to take a crap in the woods and other critical matters of wilderness etiquette and comfort.
+In Part 3: Wilderness Etiquette and Comfort, I teach you the ins and outs of creating a proper dispersed camp: wood gathering and basic fire building, how to take a crap in the woods and other handy tips for your dispersed camping adventures.